 We have your back (and your pantry) covered.
 After ridding your cupboards (and your home) of the infested items, Dr. Killigan's Premium Pantry Moth Traps® are a sure way to reduce the flatter of these winged invaders.
 The potent pheromone in these traps attracts the males, thus ridding the female’s ability to reproduce.

 These long-snouted strange looking insects feed on grains and are often found in boxes or bags of stored whole-grain cereals and grains.
 Their favorite delights are raw seed grains; they tend to stay away from high processed grain products.
-The most susceptible foods are raw wheat, oats, barely, rye, rice, and corn.
+The most susceptible foods are raw wheat, oats, barley, rye, rice, and corn.

-Food-grade diatomaceous earth exterminates weevils by piercing and drying out their exoskeletons.
+Dust to Dust Non-Toxic Insect Powder exterminates weevils by piercing and drying out their exoskeletons.
 Use Dr. Killigan’s Insect Buster to disperse this powder.

 Does Your Home Have Signs of Bugs at Play?